PARTHDESHMUKH2005/sbi_hack/README.md

 │                                                      │
 │     [ ✔ Start the FD ]   [ ✕ Ignore ]                │
 │                                                      │
-│  Priya: taps ✔ Start the FD                          │
+│  Parth: taps ✔ Start the FD                          │
 │                                                      │
 │  🤖 Agent: "Done. ₹30,000 FD booked at 7.1%          │
 │     for 1 year.
 Matures July 2, 2027.                │